OWASP/www-policy/operational/events.md

 Volunteers are responsible for working on and delivering small parcels of event activities, such as proctoring rooms, taking a shift at the registration desk, and so on.
 Volunteers are generally local to the event itself, and will likely work on only a limited number of tasks or activities.

-Events can have any number of volunteers, but to promote accountability for deliverables, this policy recommends less than 50.
+Events can have any number of volunteers, but to reduce volunteer management and logistics, this policy recommends less than 50.

 Event Teams are responsible for adequate staffing for their event, including organizers and volunteers from the local event community.